metno/pyaerocom/docs/index.rst

    contain the root `toctree` directive.

 ***************************
-The Pyaerocom website
+pyaerocom
 ***************************

-Official website of pyaerocom, a Python package containing reading, post analysis and visualisation tools for the `AEROCOM project <http://aerocom.met.no/protocol.html>`__.
+Official website of pyaerocom, a Python package containing reading, post analysis and visualisation tools for the `AeroCom project <http://aerocom.met.no>`__.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   readme
-   pyaerocom-tutorials/index
    api

 Indices and tables